EtzionR/Finding-Mountaintops-using-DL/README.md

 Image source: [Wikimedia](https://commons.wikimedia.org/wiki/Matterhorn#/media/File:Valais_mountains.jpg)

 ## Overview
 Our goal is to automatically identify mountain peaks.
 To do so, we will use the code [**Find_Mountaintops.ipynb**](https://github.com/EtzionR/Finding-Mountaintops-using-DL/blob/main/Find_Mountaintops.ipynb) to create **Neural Network Model**.
-Our goal is to identify using this model whatever some point desrcibe mountain peak.
+This **Deep-Learning** model goal is to identify whatever some point desrcibe mountain peak or not.

 In order to build the model, we will select proper area for **training and testing** the model.
 The area chosed located in the **Alps Mountains**, on the border between Italy and Switzerland.
 These are the boundaries of the defined area (wgs84 geo dd):
 - **north:** 46.864583